EVERSE-ResearchSoftware/RSQKit/pages/tasks/software_metadata.md

 Using CodeMeta file to describe your software will propagate between different archival infrastructures, platforms and services which understand CodeMeta descriptions and can ingest existing `codemeta.json` files automatically ({% tool "zenodo" %}, {% tool "figshare" %}, {% tool "inveniordm" %} and {% tool "softwareheritage" %}).
 This means you will not have to duplicate the work when using such services - e.g. when [obtaining a DOI for your software](./software_identifiers), if you have `codemeta.json` file already you will not have to fill in the corresponding software metadata again.

+## Tool- or Domain-Specific Tasks

+This is a suggested list tool-specific sub-tasks to have a look at.

+{% assign child_pages = page.child_pages | join: ', ' %}
+{% include section-navigation-tiles.html type="tasks" custom=child_pages sort=false col=4 %}